codefresh-io/docs.codefresh.io/_docs/products/configure-product-settings.md

 ##### Form & YAML modes
 As with most GitOps entities, you have the option to configure Product Settings in Form or YAML modes, and switch seamlessly between them during configuration.

-No matter what mode you use to configure Product Settings, all settings, except applications manually assigned to the product are saved as a CRD in the Shared Configuration Repository in `<shared-config-repo>/resources/configuration/products/<product-name>.crd`.
+No matter what mode you use to configure Product Settings, all settings, except applications manually assigned to the product are saved in the product resource CRD in the Shared Configuration Repository in `<shared-config-repo>/resources/configuration/products/<product-name>.crd`.
 Applications manually assigned to the product are saved locally and not as part of the product's definitions.